Môtiers

 Môtiers is a village near Neuchâtel, Switzerland.
 It was also a municipality in the district of Val-de-Travers in the canton of Neuchâtel in Switzerland.
-On 1 January 2009, the former municipalities of Boveresse, Buttes, Couvet, Fleurier, Les Bayards, Môtiers, Noiraigue, Saint-Sulpice and Travers merged to form the administrative district of Val-de-Travers.
+On 1 January 2009, the former municipalities of Boveresse, Buttes, Couvet, Fleurier, Les Bayards, Môtiers, Noiraigue, Saint-Sulpice and Travers merged to form the municipality of Val-de-Travers.
 The village is considered the capital of Val-de-Travers.

 Description

 The village has a population of around 800 people, but a 2012 article in SWI swissinfo described it as "one of the busiest places in Switzerland".